 Art Intent Statement

 We believe that the teaching and learning of art at St Francis should be an engaging and transformative experience.
-A skills checklist is utilised as a fundamental part of our challenging programme, but we believe it is in the application of knowledge where the children will evolve, grow and ultimately become ‘artists’.
+A skills checklist is utilised as a fundamental part of our challenging programme, but we believe it is in the application of knowledge where the children will evolve, grow and ultimately become creative decision makers.

-Recognising that children will arrive at the art classroom with different levels of experience, confidence and ability, it is our overarching goal to promote security and self-belief.
-We will encourage risk taking in a safe and nurturing environment rejoicing in each other’s’ uniqueness.
-We will strive to achieve true potential through reflective practice and, we will provide opportunities to constructive use of personal, peer and teacher feedback to ensure our school is somewhere We can grow together.
+Recognising that children will arrive at the art studio with different levels of experience, confidence and ability, it is our overarching goal to promote security and self-belief.
+We will encourage risk taking in a safe and nurturing environment, we will strive to achieve true potential through reflective practice and, we will provide opportunities to show a growth mind-set by constructive use of personal, peer and teacher feedback.